 If you are not happy with the treatment you have received from a dentist, or you have a problem with an insurance company not paying a claim, there are steps you can take toward a resolution.
 The IDA suggests first approaching the dentist to resolve an issue.
 The next step, if needed, is the IDA mediation process to resolve “quality-of-care” issues.
 However, we strongly suggest patients first take the following steps to resolve disputes:

 Bring your issue to the attention of the dentist.
 The dentist or office manager should be able to address your issue.
 Simply bring it to the practitioner’s attention by calling the office.
-If you do not wish to discuss the dispute or “confront” the dentist, send your complaint in writing – certified mail or by facsimile will guarantee receipt.
+If you do not wish to discuss the dispute or “confront” the dentist, send your complaint in writing – certified mail or by fax will guarantee receipt.
 When you contact the dentist, make sure you are prepared to discuss: